Triangle mesh: Triangle strip

 One way of sharing vertex data between triangles is the triangle strip.
 With strips of triangles each triangle shares one complete edge with one neighbour and another with the next.
 Another way is the triangle fan which is a set of connected triangles sharing one central vertex.
 With these methods vertices are dealt with efficiently resulting in the need to only process N+2 vertices in order to draw N triangles.

-Triangle strips are efficient, however the drawback is that it may not be obvious how or convenient to translate an arbitrary triangle mesh into strips.
+Triangle strips are efficient, but translating a triangle mesh to a minimal set of triangle strips is an NP-complete problem.

-The Data Structure
+Data structure

 The data structure representing the mesh provides support for two basic operations: inserting triangles and removing triangles.
 It also supports an edge collapse operation that is useful in triangle decimation schemes.
 The structure provides no support for the vertex positions, but it does assume that each vertex is assigned a unique integer identifier, typically the index of that vertex in an array of contiguous vertex positions.
 A mesh vertex is defined by a single integer and is denoted by hvi.
 A mesh edge is defined by a pair of integers hv0,v1i, each integer corresponding to an end point of the edge.
 To support edge maps, the edges are stored so that v0 = min(v0,v1).
 A triangle component is defined by a triple of integers hv0,v1,v2i, each integer corresponding to a vertex of the triangle.
 To support triangle maps, the triangles are stored so that v0 = min(v0,v1,v2).
 Observe that hv0,v1,v2i and hv0,v2,v1i are treated as different triangles.
 An application requiring double–sided triangles must insert both triples into the data structure.
 For the sake of avoiding constant reminders about order of indices, in the remainder of the document the pair/triple information does not imply the vertices are ordering in any way (although the implementation does handle the ordering).

 Connectivity between the components is completely determined by the set of triples representing the triangles.
 A triangle t = hv0,v1,v2i has vertices v0, v1, and v2.
 It has edges e0 = hv0,v1i, e1 = hv1,v2i, and e2 = hv2,v0i.
 The inverse connections are also known.
 Vertex v0 is adjacent to edges e0 and e2 and to triangle t.
 Vertex v1 is adjacent to edges e0 and e1 and to triangle t.
 Vertex v2 is adjacent to edges e1 and e2 and to triangle t.
 All three edges e0, e1, and e2 are adjacent to t.